 Halcion Side Effects

-A clinical trial of the drug was carried out in Jackson State Prison in the 1970s, called Protocol 321.10 In this drug trial, a cohort of prisoners were given 1 mg Halcion nightly for 6 weeks.
+A clinical trial of the drug was carried out in Jackson State Prison in the 1970s, called Protocol 321.10 In this drug trial, a cohort of prisoners was given 1mg of Halcion nightly for 6 weeks.
 It was the failure of the drugmaker to report all the adverse effects that occurred during this trial that caused a scandal that led to Britain revoking the license for Halcion in 1991.
 Up until this suppressed information was revealed, Halcion had reportedly become the world’s most prescribed sleeping pill.
 In the US, however, the FDA only required reducing the recommended maximum dose to 0.25mg and limiting the number of days it should be taken, despite the above information being revealed, as well as consumer petitions to the FDA requesting the drug be banned due to adverse side effects.3 Clearly, Halcion is a drug not without risks.

 Taken longer than 7-10 days the drug becomes less and less effective and can produce what are called paradoxical side effects.
 These can include memory impairment, increased (rebound) anxiety and restlessness as well as increased difficulty in falling asleep or staying asleep.3,5 Other concerns about Halcion include increased cognitive and motor impairment the next day, hence the caution for driving or operating heavy machinery the day after taking Halcion.
 This is vital to know for pilots or drivers, who should be cautioned well on this point before being prescribed a drug like Halcion.
 A report made publicly available through the US Federal Aviation Administration and its Forensic Toxicology Research Laboratory states that 96 fatal aviation crashes occurred where pilot autopsies tested positive for benzodiazepines.6